ABOUT CAMP CUBBER

 Choice of Weeks:

-Sign up for any number of weeks, whether that is 1 week, 9 weeks, or anywhere in between.
-Please note that some weeks will have a minimum requirement of total weeks enrolled in order to be eligible.
+Sign up for your choice of weeks (at least 3 or more).
+Please note that some weeks may also have a minimum requirement of total weeks enrolled in order to be eligible.

 Includes all field trips and activities and an afternoon snack